sunnimoon/wazuh-sysmon-threat-detection/README.md

 - Restrict unnecessary PowerShell usage where appropriate
 - Enable PowerShell logging and script block logging in enterprise environments
 - Monitor temporary directories for suspicious file creation activity

+The PowerShell activity was generated intentionally on the Windows endpoint to simulate suspicious behavior and validate detection capabilities.

 ---